jarvismayur/Cipher_Craftt/README.md

 python cli.py --generate-totp your_secret
 ```

+## Use Cases and Real-Life Implications of CipherCraft
+1. Personal Password Management

+- **Use Case**: A user needs to create a strong and memorable password for various online accounts, such as banking, social media, or email.
+- **Real-Life Implication**: With CipherCraft, users can generate secure passwords that meet specific requirements, reducing the risk of account breaches due to weak or reused passwords.
+The tool also allows for personalized input, making passwords easier to remember.
+2. Corporate Security Compliance

+- **Use Case**: An organization requires its employees to regularly update their passwords and ensure they are strong enough to meet security policies.
+- **Real-Life Implication**: CipherCraft can generate complex passwords with specific constraints, such as including a minimum number of digits or special characters.
+It also tracks password expiry and ensures that employees rotate their passwords as required, helping organizations maintain compliance with security standards.
+3. Multilingual Passphrase Generation

+- **Use Case**: A user or organization in a non-English-speaking country needs to generate passphrases in their native language for easier memorization and enhanced usability.
+- **Real-Life Implication**: CipherCraft supports multiple languages for passphrase generation, making it accessible and practical for users worldwide.
+This feature can help in creating passphrases that are both secure and culturally relevant.
+4. Data Breach Prevention

+- **Use Case**: A user wants to check if their existing passwords have been compromised in any known data breaches.
+- **Real-Life Implication**: CipherCraft can check passwords against databases of known breaches, alerting users to compromised credentials and prompting them to update their passwords immediately, thereby reducing the risk of unauthorized access.
+5. Secure Password Sharing

+- **Use Case**: A team member needs to securely share a password with a colleague.
+- **Real-Life Implication**: CipherCraft offers secure password sharing options, ensuring that passwords are encrypted before being sent.
+This reduces the risk of interception or unauthorized access during transmission.
+6. Password Entropy Calculation

+- **Use Case**: A cybersecurity professional needs to assess the strength of a password by calculating its entropy.
+- **Real-Life Implication**: CipherCraft calculates the entropy of passwords, providing a quantifiable measure of password strength.
+This helps professionals and users alike to understand the robustness of their passwords against various attack vectors.
+7. Context-Aware Password Generation

+- **Use Case**: A user needs to generate a password tailored specifically for different contexts, such as financial accounts, social media, or work-related applications.
+- **Real-Life Implication**: CipherCraft’s context-aware password generation ensures that passwords are optimized for their intended use, enhancing both security and usability across different platforms and scenarios.
+8. Historical Password Management

+- **Use Case**: A user wants to ensure they are not reusing old passwords or violating a maximum password history policy.
+- **Real-Life Implication**: CipherCraft manages password history, allowing users to track and compare past passwords.
+This feature helps prevent password reuse and ensures compliance with security policies that restrict password repetition.

 ## License
 CipherCraft is licensed under the MIT [License](https://github.com/jarvismayur/Cipher_Craftt/blob/main/LICENSE).
 See the LICENSE file for details.